CocoCastell/Fdf/README.md

 # How to run

 First compile in the directory with
+'''bash
 'make'

 Then execute the programm with one map argument
 './fdf test_maps/pyramid.fdf'

 # Implementation